bueltge/de-DE/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Replace Non-ASCII characters for installs, that set the german language as primary language.
+Replace non-ASCII characters for installs that set the German language as a primary language.

 == Description ==
-The solution is usally interested in installations whose set the language to de_DE, German.
-This Plugin, also usable as Drop In, replaces non-ASCII strings, especially german umlauts, with a alternate in permalinks, uploaded files.
-Also add it the german language key to the feed.
+The solution is usually interested in installations that set the language to de_DE, German.
+This Plugin, also usable as a drop-in, replaces non-ASCII strings, especially German umlauts, with an alternate in permalinks and uploaded files.
+Also, add the German language key to the feed.

-*The follow hints are only available in German language.*
+*The following hints are only available in the German language.*

 = Beschreibung =